about Act Now Bay Area

 We’re collaborators.

-We amplify the great work already being done, connecting everyone to available
+We work with partners to amplify the great work being done, making connections to

-resources so that no one has to start from scratch.
+existing programs and resources, so that no one has to start alone or from scratch.

 We’re allies.

-We prioritize frontline communities and workers in the transition to a fossil-free future.
+We prioritize frontline communities and workers in the transition to a fossil-free future, embracing diversity and building trusted partnerships.

 If ever time was of the essence, it is now.

-If ever a region could meet the challenge, it is the Bay Area.
+If ever a region could meet the challenge, it's the Bay Area.

 Together, the Bay Area can make a world of difference.